 A mixed population development is a public housing development or portion of a development that was reserved for elderly families and disabled families at its inception (and has retained that character) or the PHA at some point after its inception obtained HUD approval to give preference in tenant selection for all units in the development (or portion of a development) to elderly and disabled families [24 CFR 960.102].
 Elderly family means a family whose head, spouse, cohead, or sole member is a person who is at least 62 years of age.
-Disabled family means a family whose head, spouse, cohead, or sole member is a person who is at least 62 years of age.
 Disabled family means a family whose head, spouse, cohead, or sole member is a person with disabilities [24 CFR 5.403].
 The PHA must give elderly and disabled families equal preference in selecting these families for admission to mixed population developments.
 The PHA may not establish a limit on the number of elderly or disabled families that may occupy a mixed population development.
-In selecting elderly and disabled families that include a person with a disability and require the accessibility features for families that include a person with a disability and require the accessibility features of such units.
+In selecting elderly and disabled families to fill these units, the PHA must first offer the units that have accessibility features for families that include a person with a disability and require the accessibility features of such units.
 The PHA may not discriminate against elderly or disabled families that include children (Fair Housing Amendments Act of 1988).'